jason-johnson/hodatime/README.md

-# htime
+# hodatime
-A haskell time library based on Erik Naggum's "Long painful history of time"
+A haskell library inspired by NodaTime (which itself was inspired by JodaTime).